kinderp/esercizio/README.md

         └── test_parser.py

 ```
-The graph in json format is parsed by Parser instance.
-It returns a raw_map (dict loaded from json) and hash_rooms (dict of Room istances created from json data).
+The graph, in json format, is parsed by Parser instance.
+It returns a raw_map (dict loaded from json) and hash_rooms (dict of Room instances created from json data).
-Using hash_rooms and raw_map an adjacency list is created (Map istance) it holds all the information about every neighbors of all nodes, so it holds information about topology of our map.
+Using hash_rooms and raw_map an adjacency list is created (Map instance). it holds all the information about every neighbors of all nodes, so it holds information about topology of our map.
-With a Map instance, hash_rooms and a list of objects to find a Router is able to find a possible route usin dsf.
+With a Map instance, hash_rooms and a list of objects to find a Router is able to find a possible route using dsf.
-Finally the result are printed
+Finally the results are retrieved and printed.

+See below code for details:

 ```python
 def parsing(filename):